 Wexler revaluates this conception by examining Rousseau's novels and autobiographical work, revealing the personal life of Rousseau to be rooted in an overwhelming fear of women.
 Rousseau was never capable of sustaining an intimate and sexual relationship with a woman he both loved and esteemed.
 He regarded emotional stability as the greatest value in contemporary society, a value he felt women inherited intrinsically.
-"Their (women) strength came from their indifference to sexual pleasure, which allowed them to govern what Rousseau believed was the passion-dominated sex."
+"Their (women) strength came from their indifference to sexual pleasure. which allowed them to govern what Rousseau believed was the passion-dominated sex."

 Rousseau's personal life was marked with tragedy.
 His mother died the week after his birth, his indifferent father abandoned him at age ten.
-His body was deformed because of a painful urinary disorder, and by age twelve he showed signs of psychological maladjustment by experiencing sexual pleasure through sadomasochism.
+His body was deformed because of a painful urinary disor"'Made for Man's Delight': Rousseau as Antifeminist."
+The American Historical Review 81(April 1976):266-291.

+der, and by age twelve he showed signs of psychological maladjustment by experiencing sexual pleasure through sadomasochism.

 It has long been contended that Rousseau demonstrated the symptoms of latent homosexuality.
-"Not only his paranoia, but his sexual passivity, his reference to himself as effeminate, and the fact that he took the place of his mother in his father's affections . . . tend to support this contention."
+"Not only his paranoia, but his sexual passivity, his reference to himself as effeminate, and the fact that he took the place of his mother in his father's affections ... tend to support this contention."